Weroansa

 Chapter 1: September 1937

-A dark stretch of hardtop splits the North Carolina coastal forest like the cry of a bald eagle soaring above pierces the afternoon's thick heat.
-Beside her husband in the Ford Model-A delivery van, Millie Hammond works her home-made fan with desperation.
+A dark stretch of hardtop split the North Carolina coastal forest like the cry of a bald eagle soaring above pierced the afternoon's thick heat.
+Beside her husband in the Ford Model-A delivery van, Mildred Hammond worked her home-made fan with desperation.

 "Oh, Lou.
 Can't we start back home now?
-We got lots more nice places to visit before Hanson's in sight again, and here you are, driving so slow, s'hardly any air comin' in!"
+We got lots more places to visit before Hanford's in sight again, and here you are, driving so slow, s'hardly any air coming in!"

-Millie actually lays down the folded newspaper to cross her arms, never a good sign.
+Mildred laid down the folded newspaper to cross her arms -- never a good sign.
 "Besides the wedding, we came on this trip to relax, you said so yourself.
-Running through swampy woods chasing after nuts ain't my idea of a vacation.
+Running through swamp woods chasing after nuts ain't my idea of a vacation.
 Hickory nuts may be worth a pretty penny in California, but how many do you think you're gonna find by yourself?
 Really, Lou!
 And anyway, our girls are probably wearing on each other about now like a thresher belt, and you haven't called home to check on 'em the whole week."

-Lou sighs.
-"Listen, Flo's a sensible girl; she's a whole lot more grown up than you give her credit for.
-Why she'd be almost ready to make a good farmer's wife, if she didn't have bigger aspirations."
+Louis sighed.
+"Listen.
+Flo's a sensible girl; she's a whole lot more grown up than you give her credit for.
+Why she'd be almost ready to make a good farmer's wife, if she didn't have bigger plans."

-"Bigger than our pocketbook," Millie emphasizes.
-"How in heaven's name are we to send her to college like she wants, when we could barely afford this vacation after twenty years?
-You know the last time we went more than a day's drive from home was our own honeymoon?"
+"Bigger than our pocketbook," Mildred emphasized.
+"How in heaven's name are we going to send her to college like she wants, when we could barely afford this vacation after twenty years?
+You know the last time we went more than a day's drive from home was on our honeymoon?"

 "I know, darling, and I'm sorry it worked out that way.
 Farming's a tough business in the best of times, which we ain't had, and you've been more'n patient.
 But now that we've got the store, and the van . . . .
 Look!
 Right there, that's what that feller was talking about!"